Ayodele Olajide Falase

 Ayodele Olajide Falase (born 4 January 1944) is a Nigerian cardiologist and academic.
 He is a former vice chancellor of the University of Ibadan.
 He served as a WHO Expert committee member on cardiopathies and on a WHO expert panel on cardiovascular disease.
+Professor Ayodele Falase got the Honorary fellowship award at the University of Ibadan 71st founder’s day held in 2019.

 Early life

 Ayodele was born on 4 January 1944 in the village of Erin-Oke, Oriade local government of Osun state, Nigeria.

 Ayodele completed his education in the following schools: